cardano-foundation/CIPs/CIP-plutus-modules/README.md

 Finally, one might finesse these problems by modifying the CEK machine to force delayed closures automatically where the value is required, thus enabling explicit `Force` operations to be omitted.
-This would effectively turn UPLC into a lazy programming language.
-That would enable this problem to be solved more easily, but  at the cost of reversing a rather fundamental design decision in UPLC--and probably making the CEK machine a little bit slower, for all programs.
+This would effectively turn UPLC into a call-by-name programming language.
+That would

+enable this problem to be solved more easily, but  at the cost of reversing a rather fundamental design decision in UPLC--and probably making the CEK machine a little bit slower, for all programs.